 Sounds silly, we know, but many times Sarasota Florida mobile home Buyers are not aware of the ways mobile homes on leased land can be purchased.

 Mobile homes that are located within mobile home parks in and around the Sarasota Florida area are viewed as and taxed as personal property and not real property.
-What that means is that the mobile home you may be looking at could very well follow the same purchase process of that as a vehicle and not a traditional stick and brick home.
+What that means is that the mobile home you may be looking at could very well follow the same purchase process as a vehicle and not a traditional stick-and-brick home.

 To further complicate this belief, in Florida, mobile homes need to be 20 years old or newer to legally obtain a transportation permit.
 This means that if the home you are buying is older than 20 years old it can not be legally moved from where it is currently sitting making the concerns the lender has that much more obsolete.

 Regardless of these facts, nearly all traditional lenders will not lend on a mobile home when it is located on leased land.

 Currently, there are a handful of larger third-party lenders that will lend on a mobile home when it is located in a mobile home park on leased land.
 These lenders are referred to as third-party lenders.